marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 <details>
 <summary><strong>Audio Setup</strong></summary>

 The Ideapad 530 Yoga has ALC236 for audio which requires the boot-arg **or** device property below.
 You can use the boot-args to initially setup your config.plist file as suggested in the guide or simply add the device property.
-Everything should work, built-in microphone, speakers, headphone jack and microphone.
-In macos Tahoe, you just need to rollback AppleHDA.kext (https://github.com/Mirone/MyKextInstaller/releases/download/1.0/AppleHDA.zip) with MyKextInstaller (https://github.com/Mirone/MyKextInstaller/releases/download/1.0/MyKextInstaller.zip)
+Everything should work, built-in microphone, speakers, headphone jack and microphone. **In macOS Tahoe, you just need to rollback AppleHDA.kext** (https://github.com/Mirone/MyKextInstaller/releases/download/1.0/AppleHDA.zip) with MyKextInstaller (https://github.com/Mirone/MyKextInstaller/releases/download/1.0/MyKextInstaller.zip)

 NVRAM: